Solution

 The Challenge

-Pure copper additive manufacturing addresses critical needs in electrical and thermal management applications, but achieving high density in filament-based material extrusion (MEX) presents significant challenges.
-The strand-by-strand deposition process inherently creates voids and interfaces that reduce both mechanical properties and electrical/thermal conductivity.
+Pure copper additive manufacturing serves electrical and thermal management applications, but filament-based material extrusion (MEX) struggles with density.
+The strand-by-strand deposition process creates voids and interfaces that reduce both mechanical properties and electrical/thermal conductivity.
 Understanding how infill patterns and strand placement strategies affect final part properties is essential for optimizing the manufacturing process.

 The Solution